JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 ### Membership Check

-In order to check for the presence of an item in a vec set, we make a single storage read, decode the entire vector, and perform a binary search.
+In order to check for the presence of an item in a `vec-set`, we make a single storage read, decode the entire vector, and perform a binary search.

 DB Reads: O(1) Decoding: O(n) Search: O(log n)

 ### Updating

-Updates to the set, such as adding and removing members, like we demonstrated, requires first performing a membership check.
-In addition it requires re-encoding the entire `Vec` and storing back in the database.
+Updates to the set, such as adding and removing members as we demonstrated, requires first performing a membership check.
+It also requires re-encoding the entire `Vec` and storing it back in the database.

 DB Writes: O(1) Encoding: O(n)